Nicolet College

 Building: Red Oak Center

-Location: Third Floor - Administrative Assistant’s Office
+Location: Third Floor - Admin Assistant Office

 Room: 300-20